Landslide Fallout Continues

 Civil action filed in BC Court

-Other plaintiffs identified in the action filed last week in BC Supreme Court are the province of British Columbia and Steven Vestergaard, the owner of the property located above the landslide area on which a water reservoir had been built.
+Other defendants identified in the action filed last week in BC Supreme Court are the province of British Columbia and Steven Vestergaard, the owner of the property located above the landslide area on which a water reservoir had been built.

 The suit was filed on behalf of Michael Enns and Jody Dyer, the children of Barbara and David Enns who died when their house was swept away by the slide; as well as Fiona and Raymond Fourie, Michelle Medland and Sean Barry, the couples who own and reside in the two remaining houses above the bridge on Crystal Falls Road.